Lazy Loading

 ],

-});Providers can also register eager services and values alongside lazy services.
-In consumer apps, the Vite plugin imports provider modules from both local config (providers: [...]) and manifests emitted by internal libraries, then calls applyProviders(container, ...) after decorator-based registrations.
-If the same class name is discovered locally and also provided via manifest, the plugin throws a duplicate-registration error to prevent ambiguous DI keys.
+Provider modules can register eager services and values alongside lazy ones.
+The build plugin imports them (from the providers: [...] config and from ingested library manifests) and applies them after decorator-based registrations.
+If the same class name is discovered locally and also provided via a manifest, the plugin fails the build with a duplicate-registration error.

 // vite.config.ts